Jamie Whincup: 2019

-Whincup take his first win at the Ipswich SuperSprint drought by taking the win in an action-packed opening race at Queensland Raceway after the toughest weekends he's had with Triple Eight.
+Whincup took his first win at the Ipswich SuperSprint drought by taking the win in an action-packed opening race at Queensland Raceway after the toughest weekends he's had with Triple Eight.
 On Race 24 at Pukekohe, Whincup was incorrectly picked up by the Safety Car despite being further back in the field due to having already taken his first compulsory pit stop, which prompted him to pass it without permission.
 Whincup took the chequered flag in 16th position and having dropped back to 20th immediately after serving his punishment.
 In November 2019, Whincup inherited the lead and won the race with Craig Lowndes, a repeat of their 2007 win together and their fifth and sixth wins of the race respectively, as Scott McLaughlin wrapped up successive championships.
 He won five races and finished in third position in the championship standings.

 2020

-In 2020 season, the General Motors announced that the Holden brand will be retired by 2021.
-On 22 February, Jamie Whincup won the first race in Superloop Adelaide 500 and become the 119th career race win was his 86th in a Holden, moving one ahead of former Triple Eight teammate turned co-driver Craig Lowndes on the all-time tally.
-At the final round of the Bathurst 1000, Whincup battling with Brodie Kostecki and Chaz Mostert when he ran wide at The Cutting and hit the wall on Lap 33.
-Lowndes, who'd just hopped out of the #888 entry, was philosophical about the crash.
-It's the first time since 2002 that Whincup and Lowndes have suffered a DNF and claims 4 wins and 4th in the Championship due the COVID-19 pandemic.
+In 2020 season, the General Motors announced that the Holden brand would be retired by 2021.
+On 22 February, Whincup won the first race in Superloop Adelaide 500 and become the 119th career race win was his 86th in a Holden, moving one ahead of former Triple Eight teammate turned co-driver Craig Lowndes on the all-time tally.
+At the final round of the Bathurst 1000, Whincup was battling with Brodie Kostecki and Chaz Mostert when he ran wide at The Cutting and hit the wall on Lap 33.
+Lowndes, who had just hopped out of the #888 entry, was philosophical about the crash.
+It was the first time since 2002 that Whincup and Lowndes had suffered a DNF and claimed four wins and fourth in the Championship due the COVID-19 pandemic.